-For applicants to all options (except the RN to BSN), Anatomy & Physiology I & II, Intro to Human Development completed and Pathophysiology (5) years or more before applying to the nursing program will not be accepted as satisfying the prerequisite requirement.
+For applicants to all options (except the RN to BSN), Anatomy & Physiology I & II, Intro to Human Development, and Pathophysiology completed (5) years or more before applying to the nursing program will not be accepted as satisfying the prerequisite requirement.

-Nursing courses completed five (5) or more years before the date of graduation, either at CSU-Pueblo or at some other institution, will not be accepted as satisfying graduation requirements without the approval of the student's undergraduate program coordinator and Associate Dean.
-Degree plans are developed with the student and their advisor or undergraduate program coordinator.
+Nursing courses completed five (5) or more years before the date of graduation, either at CSU-Pueblo or at some other institution, will not be accepted as satisfying graduation requirements without the approval of the nursing undergraduate program coordinator and Associate Dean.